-Spring is here!
-The Sun is out!
-And now is the time we think about all the lovely outdoorsy things we can do with the kids in the warmer months that could be Christmas presents this year.
+Although, the weather is getting chillier – now is the time we think about all the lovely outdoorsy things we can do with the kids in the warmer months that could be Christmas presents this year.
 I thought I’d compile a little list of all the nature gift ideas for kids that encourage kids to get outside or enjoy their gardens, just in case you should be after some outdoor present ideas for kids or Nature Gifts that encourage kids to explore outside in any weather!

 Nature Gifts for Kids

 This Den Making Kit from Mulberry Bush been an absolute hit with the kids!
 It’s a gift that promotes real independence, as soon as it arrived my 7 and 9 year-olds got dressed in five minutes flat at 8 o’clock on a Saturday morning and went outside to try and build their den.
 They managed to assemble it all by themselves with a little ‘knot help’ but for younger children this would also be a really nice family activity idea.
 From playing with their den kit, my kids have learnt how to tie knots, how to bash tent pegs in and team work to decide where the den should go.
 The kit comes with a wooden carved mallet which my kids loved – it made them feel like a proper grown up!
 This is a brilliant present idea for summer long escapades!